-March 4, 2021
+March 3, 2022

-NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS

-The 2021 Annual Meeting of Stockholders of A. O. Smith Corporation will be held on Tuesday, April 13, 2021, at 8:00 a.m.
+The 2022 Annual Meeting of Stockholders of A. O. Smith Corporation will be held on Tuesday, April 12, 2022, at 8:00 a.m.
 Central Daylight Time (CDT).
 The Annual Meeting will be conducted virtually via a live webcast.
-For the safety and well-being of our stockholders, directors and employees, there will not be an option to attend the meeting in person.
 Proposals that will be voted on at the Annual Meeting are:

-- (1) To elect our Board of Directors; - (2) To approve, by advisory vote, the compensation of our named executive officers; - (3) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - (4) To consider and act upon such other business as may properly come before the Annual Meeting.
+- (1) To elect our Board of Directors: - (2) To approve, by advisory vote, the compensation of our named executive officers; - (3) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - (4) To consider and act upon such other business as may properly come before the Annual Meeting.

-Stockholders of record as of February 16, 2021, are entitled to attend and vote at the Annual Meeting.
-The list of stockholders entitled to vote at the meeting will be available by appointment at our offices at 11270 West Park Place, Milwaukee, Wisconsin, as of April 3, 2021, for examination by stockholders.
+Stockholders of record as of February 15, 2022, are entitled to attend and vote at the Annual Meeting.
+The list of stockholders entitled to vote at the meeting will be available by appointment at our offices at 11270 West Park Place, Milwaukee, Wisconsin, as of April 2, 2022, for examination by stockholders.
 Stockholders registered to attend the Annual Meeting can also view it during the Annual Meeting.

 Stockholders will be able to join the meeting via a website where they can listen to the speakers, hear responses to any questions submitted by stockholders and vote their shares electronically.
-To attend the Annual Meeting and vote electronically at the Annual Meeting, you are required to register in advance by 4:00 p.m.
-CDT on April 8, 2021.
+To attend the Annual Meeting and vote electronically at the Annual Meeting, you are required to register in advance.
 To complete your registration go to the website www.proxydocs.com/aos and complete the registration process which includes entering your Control Number.
 Your Control Number can be found on your Important Notice Regarding the Availability of Proxy Materials or Proxy Card.
 As part of the registration process, stockholders can submit questions for consideration at the Annual Meeting.
-Once you have registered, you will receive an email confirming your registration.
-Approximately one hour prior to the start of the Annual Meeting an email will be sent to the email address you provided during registration which will contain a unique link that you must use to access the virtual Annual Meeting We recommend that you log in at least fifteen minutes prior to the start of the Annual Meeting.
-Further details will be provided to the stockholders as part of the registration process and technical support will be available during the Annual Meeting.
+Once you have registered, you will receive an email confirming your registration with a unique link to access the virtual Annual Meeting.
+You will also receive a follow-up email on the day of the Annual Meeting.
+We recommend that you log in at least 15 minutes prior to the start of the Annual Meeting.
+Further details will be provided to the stockholders as part of the registration process, and technical support will be available during the Annual Meeting.